rhargreaves/ion/docs/LEARNINGS.md

   Linux.
 * TCP_NODELAY should be used to disable Nagle's algorithm to give better performance.
 The algorithm holds back smaller packets until they reach a certain size, which can lead to increased latency for small packets.
+* There's no standard way to generate a UUID as of C++23.
+Incredible.